 Why, come a damp and gloomy day in March, do we yell over a math lesson or lose our temper over a writing assignment?
 Why do we see the lessons left to finish and get lost in an anxiety-ridden haze?
 We forget that we are dealing with a soul, a precious child bearing the Image of God, and all we can see is that there are only a few months left to the school year and we are still only halfway through the math book . . .
 When you have a crisis moment and have to figure out which fire to put out first – always choose your child.
 It’s just a math lesson.
 It’s only a writing assignment.
 It’s a Latin declension.
 Nothing more.
 But your child?
 He is God’s.
 And the Almighty put him in your charge for relationship.
 Don’t damage that relationship over something so trivial as an algebra problem.
 And when you do (because you will, and so will I), repent. (p.
 63)

-Summertime is a wonderful time to seek inspiration and rest.
+As the school year begins, its important to continue to seek moments of inspiration and rest.
 This book will help you do it!
-You could devour it in day, as I did, or you could read a page or two in stolen quiet moments (perhaps you could keep it in the powder room?)
-And do remember to pull it out for a quick shot in the arm come that gloomy day in March.
+You could devour it in a day, as I did, or you could read a page or two in stolen quiet moments (perhaps you could keep it in the powder room?)
+Remember to pull it out for a quick shot in the arm come that gloomy day in March.